 The research interests of the Analysis Group span functional analysis, harmonic analysis, Lie groups, symmetric spaces, partial differential equations and control theory.
 Some of the problems studied are mathematical formulations of physical situations and the solutions provided have applications to real world problems.
 For example, wavelet analysis is recognized as a significant advance in signal processing and compression.
 Similarly, answers to control theoretic questions at the quantum level are essential to realize the potential of the coming generation of computing devices.
 Members of the Analysis Group enjoy extensive research interaction and collaboration, nationally and internationally, and attract many overseas visitors to Macquarie University.
 They also receive many invitations to be speakers and main speakers at national and international conferences and workshops.

 Category theory is a branch of mathematics which seeks to identify patterns and structures across diverse areas of mathematical discourse, and to distil them down to their essential nature.
 The Centre of Australian Category Theory (CoACT) is one of the world's oldest and most distinguished research groups in category theory.
 CoACT members are pioneers of monoidal, enriched, and higher-dimensional category theory, areas which are increasingly fundamental to modern algebraic geometry, representation theory, and mathematical physics.
 Other fields in which CoACT's research has been influential include algebraic topology and homotopy theory, programming language semantics and quantum groups.

 A key focus of the group's scientific activities is the Australian Category Seminar, which has met weekly since its inception in 1971.
 The seminar is frequently visited by major international figures in category theory and cognate disciplines.

-Another focus is the recently-launched journal Higher Structures, which is published by Macquarie University; CoACT member Batanin is a founding editor, while Garner, Lack and Street are all on its editorial board.
+Another focus is the recently-launched journal Higher Structures, which is published by Macquarie University.

 Research in Statistics